Identity Protection Tips

 - Looking through your trash for personal information

 - Accessing information you provide to an unsecured Internet site.

 - If you discover a website that claims to be the IRS but does not begin with 'www.irs.gov', forward that link to the IRS at email@example.com.

-- To learn how to identify a secure website, visit the Federal Trade Commission's website.
+- To learn how to identify a secure website, visit the United States Computer Emergency Readiness Team (US-CERT) website.